-The expectations for preparing to receive Holy Communion at the Divine Liturgy of the Presanctified Gifts are the same as for receiving the Holy Mysteries at any other Liturgy.
-The communicant should prepare by repentance and confession, communing with the blessing of the Priest; and should keep the Eucharistic fast prior to receiving the Lord’s Body and Blood.
-When the Presanctified Liturgy is celebrated in the morning, the individual should fast from the night before (i.e. from going to sleep, and should neither eat nor drink anything on waking, prior to receiving Holy Communion, just as on a Sunday); when the Presanctified is celebrated in the evening, the highest ideal is to keep a strict fast the whole day, from the moment of rising from sleep — however, if the practical needs of living in the world make this impossible, the individual intending to commune in the evening may have a little to eat in the morning, but must fast strictly from at least midday in order to prepare his or her heart for the Divine Gifts.
+The expectations for those preparing to receive Holy Communion at the Divine Liturgy of the Presanctified Gifts are the same as for receiving the Holy Mysteries at any other Liturgy.
+The communicant should prepare by repentance and confession, communing with the blessing of local Priest; and must keep the customary Eucharistic fast prior to receiving the Lord’s Body and Blood.
+When the Presanctified Liturgy is celebrated in the morning, the communicant fasts from the night before (i.e. from going to sleep, and should neither eat nor drink anything on waking, prior to receiving Holy Communion, just as on a Sunday); when the Presanctified is celebrated in the evening, the highest ideal is to keep a strict fast the whole day, from the moment of rising from sleep — however, if the practical needs of living in the world make this impossible, the individual intending to commune in the evening may have a little to eat in the morning, but must fast strictly from at least midday in order to prepare his or her heart for the Divine Gifts.

 At the time of the communion of the faithful, the Priest administers the Holy Gifts to the faithful in precisely the same manner, and with the same words, as at the Divine Liturgies of Sts John and Basil.